Damnatio memoriae: New Spain

 Antonio de León y Gama, a distinguished Mexican intellectual, wrote in the late 18th century that these portraits were well preserved up until that century.
 León y Gama claimed that the only portrait he got to see himself was Moctezuma II's, before its destruction was ordered by the authorities in 1753 or 1754.
 He mentioned that Axayacatl's portrait still existed earlier in that century before it was "broken up and removed."
 Indeed, the remains of Moctezuma's portrait, approximately 2 meters (over 6 feet) high, reveal that its damage was not accidental or natural.
 It was carved on pink-to-gray andesite, which is "slightly harder than marble," according to Hajovsky.
 The markings in the damaged parts show that apparently its destruction was executed with the dropping of a boulder, and that deep holes were drilled "perhaps in order to pry the stone apart or blow it up."

-In another notorious instance, Spanish bishop Juan de Zumárraga ordered the destruction of a portrait depicting Nezahualcoyotl, king of Texcoco, on 7 July 1539, along with various other sculptures at the Hill of Texcotzingo "in a manner such that they would no longer be remembered".
+In another notorious instance, Spanish bishop Juan de Zumárraga ordered the destruction of a portrait depicting Nezahualcoyotl, king of Texcoco, on 7 July 1539, along with various other sculptures at the Hill of Texcotzingo after mistaking historical remembrance for idolatry and had it done "in a manner such that they would no longer be remembered."

 During the Mexican War of Independence, which started in 1810, one of the earliest revolutionary leaders, Miguel Hidalgo y Costilla, nowadays remembered as a national Hero, was executed by the Spanish authorities in 1811.
 After his execution, according to contemporary accounts, the authorities declared a damnatio memoriae.
 According to one of Hidalgo's soldiers, Pedro García (1790–1873), "the fierce war against Hidalgo's memory and his ideas" was done through strict censorship.

 It became illegal to speak about Hidalgo anywhere, it became a great crime that was severely punished.
 This is the reason why no portrait which resembles him at all is found anywhere in the country, since the prohibition lasted nearly ten years.
 Nobody felt safe speaking inside their homes.

 The Spanish efforts to erase his memory, however, were in vain.
-The War of Independence continued, and the leaders who continued to revolution after Hidalgo's death made great efforts to commemorate his legacy.
+The War of Independence continued, and the leaders who continued the revolution after Hidalgo's death made great efforts to commemorate his legacy.
 José María Morelos, for example, declared in 1813 that 16 September, the anniversary of the beginning of the war, would be celebrated every year "remembering always the merit of the great Hero Don Miguel Hidalgo and his partner Don Ignacio Allende."